The 5 Key Stages of the Localization Process

 All translations must be reviewed for accuracy, language quality, terminology, and any other requirements of your software.
 The translators, based on feedback from you, a translation administrator, or project manager, must make any necessary modifications.
-If you’re using Transifex, the platform has built-in features for review as well as options to keep your communication with your translators e!cient and quick.deploy your localized application with the new translations.
+More robust platforms like Transifex have built-in features for reviewing translations, as well as options to communicate with your translation team quickly and efficiently.

 4. Copy Translated Files into Code Structure

 After your translations are completed, you’ll need to copy the translated files into your code structure.
 Quality translation platforms will provide an option to pull the translated files that are ready for use into your application, as mentioned above.
-The next step is to import these translated files into your application and deploy your localized application with the new translations.
+The next step is to import these translated files into your application and deploy your newly localized website or application with the completed translations.

 5. Release Your Translated Content